 Taco Tuesday is a custom in the United States where people go to restaurants and eat tacos or any other Mexican delight that is served usually in a tortilla on Tuesday nights.
 This popular custom is a big craze in several cities and especially at the beach cities.
 Since it is the time to celebrate why not celebrate it with some delicious taco recipes that can be enjoyed by everyone at home.
-The following must try 10 recipes created for the taco Tuesdays are something to enjoy on Tuesdays.
+The following must try 10 recipes created for the taco Tuesday are something to enjoy on Tuesdays.

 #1.
 Chipotle Bacon Ranch Chicken Tacos